 Russian knapweed roots can grow to depths of eight feet the first year and to 23 feet during the second growing season.
 The roots are easily recognizable by their black or dark brown color and presence of small buds.
 These buds develop into shoots, enabling the plant to spread rapidly and form dense colonies

-Field trials have been on-going since 2001 that assess the efficacy of Milestone® specialty herbicide compared to various herbicide treatments on Russian knapweed.
+Field trials have been conducted to assess the efficacy of Milestone® specialty herbicide compared to various herbicide treatments on Russian knapweed.
 Results of these trials show that Milestone at 5 to 7 fluid ounces per acre (fl oz/A) provides excellent Russian knapweed control when applied from late bud to after foliage has died in fall.
 Milestone is taken up by the foliage, root crown, and roots allowing for an extended application timing into late fall.
-The graph below shows percent Russian knapweed control with Milestone, Tordon® 22K, and Transline® specialty herbicide applied at two application timings summarized over 11 different locations in five states (Figure).
+The graph below shows percent Russian knapweed control with Milestone, Tordon® 22K herbicide and Transline® specialty herbicide applied at two application timings summarized over 11 different locations in five states (Figure).

 Symptoms of herbicidal activity on Russian knapweed (browning and curling of plants) following application of Milestone may be slow to appear especially in post-flower and fall treatments.
 Russian knapweed control may not be evident until the growing season following application.

 The extensive root system makes long-term control of Russian knapweed difficult to achieve.
 Mechanical control is not effective and tillage will spread root fragments to non-infested sites.
 Mowing at late bud growth stage will reduce seed production for that year, but will not control the plant.
 Burning is not known to impact the plant.